number0/SonicRunway/README.md

 - Change 'rainbow' pattern so it doesn't go all white

-- Add a subtle pattern going the other way.

-- Add pattern that makes a stripe that wanders based on RMS

 - (low priority) Figure out how to build standalone app.
   Product->Archive does this mostly, but dependencies on dylibs causes problems.
 This means either figuring out